DeepikaSharma5/react-native-push-notification/README.md

-# React Native Push Notifications
+# React Native Notifications (push-notification-react-native)

 ### All credits goes to https://www.npmjs.com/package/react-native-push-notification and its author.
 This new packages is created to support only the android SDK >= 31.
 As the mentioned package is not active and giving any update this new clone of the package is helpful to support only Android >= 12.
 This package won't do any more bug fixes and modifications.